 - Use facial expressions that convey the intended message

 - Give the child time to communicate

-- Teach the child how to scan and respond to the visual environment
+- Encourage the child to scan and respond to the visual environment

 - Check frequently for understanding